 - given all the wrong takeover signals to investment banks

-Our most important report in years.
-World leading research that must be digested over 28 crucial pages.
+One of our most important reports – world leading research that must be digested over 28 crucial pages.
 Read why life wasn’t meant to be so hard!

 by Fred Harrison